liram11/untitled1-vector-search/README.md

 This model is deployed on the backend route `POST /predict-categories` and is called by the frontend in order to auto-select the dropdown checkbox of the category selection for all user input texts.
 In the backend route, we can select the threshold for displaying the categories, but we pre-selected a value empirically.

+For more details about the model technicalities, please go to [the detailed README](data/README.md).

+## How we used Saturn Cloud
-5. TBD (guys)
+TBD (Artem)

 ## How we used Redis
 TBD (artem)

 ___

 Here we showcase Redis vector similarity search (VSS) applied to a document search/retrieval use case.
-Read more about AI-powered search in [our blog post](https://datasciencedojo.com/blog/ai-powered-document-search/) (shout out to our friends at Data Science Dojo).

 ![Screen Shot 2022-09-20 at 12 20 16 PM](https://user-images.githubusercontent.com/13009163/191346916-4b8f648f-7552-4910-ad4e-9cc117230f00.png)